boazbk/tcs/lec_07_other_models.md

 $$

 Given $SIM_P$, we can compute the function computed by $P$ by  writing expressions for encoding the input as the initial state, and decoding the output from the final state.
-We omit the details, though this is fairly straightforward.^[For example, if $X$ is a list representing the input, then we can obtain a list $Xvalid$ of $1$'s of the same length by simply writing $Xvalid = MAP(X,\lambda x.1)$.]
+We omit the details, though this is fairly straightforward.^[For example, if $X$ is a list representing the input, then we can obtain a list $X_nonblank$ of $1$'s of the same length by simply writing $X_nonblank = MAP(X,\lambda x.1)$.]
 :::

 ### How basic is "basic"?

-While the collection of "basic" functions we allowed for $\lambda$ calculus is smaller than what's provided by most Lisp dialects, coming from NAND++ it still seems a little "bloated".
+While the collection of "basic" functions we allowed for $\lambda$ calculus is smaller than what's provided by most Lisp dialects, coming from NAND-TM it still seems a little "bloated".
 Can we make do with less?
 In other words, can we find a subset of these basic operations that can implement the rest?